cvxgrp/diffqcp/README.md

 structure.

 Existing features include:
-- GPU compatible.
+- **GPU compatible**: `diffqcp` can compute JVPs and VJPs on either CPUs or GPUs.
 - Support for all canonical classes of convex optimization problems, including
     - linear programs (LPs),
     - quadratic programs (QPs),
     - second-order cone programs (SOCPs),
-    - Semidefinite programs
+    - and semidefinite programs.
 - Support for any of the aforementioned programs that also has variables constrained to the exponential cone or power cone.
-- heuristic computation when problem is not differentiable
+- Heuristic JVP and VJP computations when the solution map of a QCP is not differentiable.

-In development features will include:
+In development features include:
-- batched JVP and VJP
+- Batched JVPs and VJPs.
-- JIT compilation
+- JIT compilation.
-- integration into/with other frameworks for solving and canonicalization
-- distributed
-- more parallel computations (cones)
-- refactored cones
+- Integration with frameworks that
+    - Canonicalize arbitrary convex optimization problems to QCPs.
+    - Solve QCPs (on CPUs or GPUs).
+- Distributed JVPs and VJPs.
+- Better implementation of projecting onto cones (more parallel compuations and a better interface).

 ## Installation

-- not going to be releasedon PyPi until more feature complete (still in 0. version), but if you want to use, we recommend using the package manager uv and doing ...
+- not going to be released on PyPi until more feature complete (still in 0. version), but if you want to use, we recommend using the package manager uv and doing ...

 ## Quadratic cone programs